andrevidela/Research-report/Thesis/index.md

     rec state (S j) = rec (next state) j
 ```

-For those three programs we expect the first one to be the fastest, and the second one to be the slowest.
+For those three programs, we expect the first one to be the fastest, and the second one to be the slowest.
 Our third implementation should be identical in terms of performance as the first one.

-We will run our benchmarks on the Chez backend, and we know that the chez backend is already really smart.
-With that in mind we expect the absolute difference between the three results to be within tens of seconds of each other.
+We will run our benchmarks on the Chez backend, and we know that the Chez runtime is already really smart.
+With that in mind, we expect the absolute difference between the three results to be within tens of seconds of each other.
 However, since what we are removing is not running time per se, but _garbage collection uncertainty_ we expect the variance (and therefore standard deviation) to be higher on the second benchmark than in the first or third.

 ### Mapping Lists